MongoDB Earnings Call Transcripts

 -

-Revenue and cloud growth remain solid, but fiscal 2026 guidance reflects a temporary headwind from fewer multi-year non-Atlas deals.
-Strategic investments in AI, R&D, and developer awareness are prioritized, with new AI and modernization offerings gaining traction and expected to drive future growth.
+Revenue and cloud growth remain solid, but fiscal 2026 guidance reflects a temporary headwind from fewer multi-year deals and increased investment in AI and developer awareness.
+AI adoption is growing, with new capabilities from the Voyage AI acquisition and a focus on legacy modernization driving future opportunities.

 -